-Rehoming horses before they get to your adoption agency, particularly during a crisis like the COVID-19 pandemic, can be an important strategy for keeping your organization sustainable during challenging economic times.
+Rehoming horses before they get to your adoption agency can be an important strategy for keeping your organization sustainable during challenging economic times.

 Vera Valdivia-Abdallah, executive director of Love This Horse in Acton, CA, has helped place 94 horses in the last few years by assisting their owners with rehoming.

 We talked with Valdivia-Abdallah about their intake diversion program and how other groups could try something similar.

 Q: Do you advertise your intake diversion program or is it more word-of-mouth?